jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 My experience is primarily in game development, where software testing is apparently far less common.
-Imperative programming exacerbates this problem, making functions harder to test, but games, and especially game engines, are just as testable as anything else.
+Imperative programming exacerbates this problem, since impure functions are harder to test, but games, and especially game engines, are just as testable as anything else.
 Again, some examples.

 1. [UnrealEngine](https://docs.unrealengine.com/latest/INT/Programming/Automation/index.html)
 2. [Unity3D](https://unity3d.com/unity/qa/test-suites)